-Together, this carefully curated selection of 3D shapes covers an extensive spectrum - from highly symmetric and simple regular forms to intricate, nonconvex, and irregular structures - providing a robust basis for exploring geometric perception and spatial reasoning in neural models.
+In total, the \dataset{} dataset consists of 224 carefully curated 3D shapes, from symmetric and simple regular forms to intricate, nonconvex, and irregular structures, providing a robust basis for exploring geometric perception and spatial reasoning in neural models.
 We summarize counts of specific shapes in the dataset in Figure~\ref{fig:polyhedra_summary} with additional representative samples and listed key geometric features for each group provided in the appendix.